tgbot-collection/SearchGram/README.md

 1. Telegram allows multiple sessions, maximum is 10 clients.
 2. We create a hidden session
-3. We use this session to store all your incoming and outgoing text messages to ElasticSearch
+3. We use this session to store all your incoming and outgoing text messages to MongoDB
-4. We create another bot to use the fulltext search of ElasticSearch
+4. We create another bot to search MongoDB
 5. We return the whole sentense, so you could use Telegram's built-in buggy search feature.

 # Screenshots